Veteran Odia actor Mihir Das dies at 63 | Entertainment

 Veteran Odia actor Mihir Das died at a hospital in Cuttack on Tuesday, his family said.

-Das was suffering from renal ailments for years, and he was admitted to the private hospital on December 9 last year and was on ventilator support.
+Das was 63.
+He is survived by his son and daughter-in-law.
+His wife, singer and actor Sangeeta Das, died in 2010 due to heart attack.
+The popular actor was suffering from renal ailments for years, and he was admitted to the private hospital on December 9 last year and was on ventilator support.

+Chief Minister Naveen Patnaik condoled the death of the actor and announced that Das would be laid to rest with full state honours at Cuttack on Wednesday.

 Born in Mayurbhanj district on February 11, 1959, he made his debut in art film 'School Master', and first acted in a commercial movie in 'Mathura Bijay' in 1979.